sloshy/dumb-sync/README.md

 * `<last_sync_time_secs>` - The UNIX epoch timestamp in seconds-since-1970-01-01 that the last sync was performed.
 Useful for keeping transformed files in sync with remote ones when local file timestamps might not be reliable (for example, if you are syncing a file that might become modified for unrelated reasons, that you would prefer to sync from scratch each time).
 * `<current_time_secs>` - The current timestamp (same format as above).
 * `<sync_offset_secs>` - The number of seconds of the sync offset defined in your root config.
 Typically 0, but could be different, so for some scripts you want to make sure you include this parameter any time you are dealing with time offsets.
 * `<arg:some_arg>` - The literal value of the property `some_arg` in the current config.
 Can be used to pass per-config settings into the script that might vary based on your use-cases.
-For example, to get the expected starting file extension (if defined), use `<arg:ext_in>` to copy the value of `ext_in` as an argument to the script.
+For example, to get the expected starting file extension (if defined), use `<arg:ext_remote>` to copy the value of `ext_remote` as an argument to the script.
 * You can also supply literal text to have it passed verbatim as an argument.

 For some ideas on how you can configure the transformations, see the [example transformations](/example_transformations/) directory.